elShailee/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Multiplayer Tic Tac Toe game, Built from scratch via ReactJS and NodeJS.
+Multiplayer Tic Tac Toe game, Built from scratch using ReactJS and NodeJS.

 ## Check it out at [ShaileeEliyahu.com](http://ShaileeEliyahu.com)